tomiyee/Strahd-Notes/content/Session Notes/E01 - A Night at Village of Barovia.md

 > [!example] Village of Barovia - Day 2 Afternoon

 Everyone collects at the church where the priest tells us a story.
-A wizard said they could fight [[Strahd]] and organized a revolt. [[Strahd]] killed the wizard and turned the priest's son into a vampire.
+A wizard said they could fight [[Strahd von Zarovich]] and organized a revolt. [[Strahd von Zarovich]] killed the wizard and turned the priest's son into a vampire.